-- Hearings must be scheduled and documents must be filed in the Probate Office by noon on the Thursday before the hearing.
+- All documents must be filed in the Probate Office by noon on the Thursday before the hearing.
 Failure to submit appropriate documents will cause the matter to be removed from the calendar.

 - If a specific date/time is required or a lengthy matter needs to be scheduled, please inform the Probate personnel when calling.